n3times/penta-1000/README.md

 ## Writing an emulator

-Writing a Pentatronics 1000 emulator can be an excellent exercise to learn, or revisit, a platform or language.
-It has the benefits of using several fundamentals in a relatively simple project:
+Note that writing a Pentatronics 1000 emulator can be an excellent exercise to learn, or revisit, a platform or language.
+It combines user interface, threading and other fundamentals in a relatively simple project.
-- user interface - simple or complex
-- threading - to display animations
-- file access - to persist the state
-- string manipulation - for logging

 If the language of choice is not C or a superset, such as C++, the first step is to interface with the C engine.
 The specific mechanism depends on the platform.
 See for example the [interface for Python](https://github.com/n3times/penta-1000/tree/master/python/penta1000_engine.py).